MaloLM/custom-portfolio-website/README.md

 ![create your admin user, providing an email address and a secret password.](./src/assets/readme/add_admin_user.png)

-### realtime database configuration
+### Realtime database configuration

 Go to Firebase Realtime Database menu and click "Create Database".

-1. choose locked mode
+1. choose your location and 'locked' mode

 2. Go to "Rules" submenu and paste following rules: